benzookapi/shopify-barebone-app-sample/docs/16-posui.md

     participant Session as POS Session API
     participant Print as POS Printing API
     participant App as /mocklogin
+    participant Printer as Hardware receipt printer

     Staff->>Menu: Select app action
     Menu->>Modal: Present modal
-    Staff->>Modal: Tap Print
+    Modal->>Print: getPrinters()
+    Print-->>Modal: Printer IDs, names, and connection states Modal-->>Staff: Show available printers
-    Modal->>Session: getSessionToken()
+    Staff->>Modal: Select a connected printer or system dialog Modal->>Session: getSessionToken()
     Session-->>Modal: Signed short-lived token
     Modal-->>Staff: Toast with printable path
+    alt Connected hardware printer
+        Modal->>Print: print(path, {printer})
+    else System print dialog
-    Modal->>Print: print /mocklogin?sessiontoken=...
+        Modal->>Print: print(path)
+    end
     Print->>App: GET printable document
     App->>App: Verify session token and resolve shop App-->>Print: Printable HTML
+    alt Connected hardware printer
+        Print->>Printer: Send document directly
+        Printer-->>Staff: Print receipt
+    else System print dialog
-    Print-->>Staff: Open system print flow or report failure
+        Print-->>Staff: Open system print flow or report failure end
 ```

 ## How It Works

 The Home tile calls `shopify.action.presentModal()`.
 The modal subscribes to scanner data, opens the camera, and passes a numeric scan to `shopify.cart.setCustomer()`.
 It unsubscribes and hides the scanner during cleanup.

 After purchase, the action menu item opens its companion modal.
+The modal calls `shopify.printing.getPrinters()` and displays every discovered hardware printer with its connection state.
+Selecting a connected printer passes its reference to `shopify.printing.print(path, {printer})`, which sends the HTML directly to the receipt printer without opening a system dialog.
+The system-dialog button calls `shopify.printing.print(path)` without a printer option and remains available as a fallback.

-The Print button obtains a fresh POS session token, includes it in the `/mocklogin` URL, and calls `shopify.printing.print()`.
+Both print paths obtain a fresh POS session token and include it in the `/mocklogin` URL.
 The server verifies the token before producing the document, so the printed page can identify the shop without embedding an Admin token.
+The extension uses the current Printing API on API version `2026-07`; it doesn't use the deprecated `shopify.print` API.

-In testing for this sample, the print preview completed on iPad while iPhone remained at the loading/toast stage.
-Treat this as observed device behavior, not as a guaranteed platform rule unless the current Printing API documentation states one.
+In testing for this sample, the system print preview completed on iPad while iPhone remained at the loading/toast stage.
+A connected compatible hardware receipt printer provides a path that bypasses that system dialog.
+When `getPrinters()` returns no connected printer, the sample still depends on the device's system print behavior, so this change can't guarantee an iPhone preview without compatible printer hardware.

 ## Common Pitfalls